Terms & Conditions

 Tribe’s risk management framework reflects the FCA requirement that it must manage a number of different categories of risk.
 Our framework involves an annual programme of risk identification which involves all of the business, as well as monthly board reviews of our risks, their likelihood and impact.
-These include liquidity risk, operational risk, credit risk, reputational risk, business risk, market risk, interest rate risk and concentration risk.
+These include liquidity risk, operational risk, credit risk, reputational risk, business risk, market risk, investment risk, interest rate risk and concentration risk.

 Tribe faces two types of liquidity risk.
 As a business Tribe generates cash from its operations and holds sufficient cash reserves to meet the continued operating needs of the business.
 This is supported by a robust budgeting and forecasting process which has the full involvement of the management team.
 Secondly, where appropriate, our clients’ portfolios may include investments that are less liquid.
 We manage this risk by careful monitoring of these securities, as well as our clients’ portfolios and broader objectives.

 Operational risk is defined as the potential risk of financial loss or impairment to reputation resulting from inadequate or failed internal processes and systems.
-Tribe does not handle client money or assets, and we use third party, FCA-regulated custodians, this is still a risk that is closely monitored by our operations team and the management team.
+Whilst Tribe does not handle client money or assets, and we use third party, FCA-regulated custodians, this is still a risk that is closely monitored by our operations team and the management team.
 The focus is on both the services provided to us by our third-party providers (including trading, custody, and reporting) as well as our own internal operational processes.

-Tribe does not undertake any lending activity.
+Tribe does not undertake any lending activity with clients.
 The main credit risk for Tribe relates to the deduction of fees due from its clients.
-However the investment mandate authorises a deduction of Tribe’s management fees from the client monies held at their custodian and provides for assets to be sold in the event that there is insufficient cash to meet the fees due.
+However, the investment mandate authorises a deduction of Tribe’s management fees from the client monies held at their custodian and provides for assets to be sold in the event that there is insufficient cash to meet the fees due.

-Tribe is potentially exposed to Reputational risk in the event that clients’ funds are invested in unsuitable investments.
+Tribe is potentially exposed to reputational risk in the event that clients’ funds are invested in unsuitable investments.
 All investments are reviewed by Tribe’s investment and impact teams and any recommendations or securities in our clients’ portfolios must come from the Approved List.

 Tribe’s Pillar 2 business risk principally takes the form of a fall in assets under management either due to a market downturn or a loss of clients through reputational risk that leads to a significant reduction in revenue.
 To mitigate business risk, the Finance team regularly analyses various different economic scenarios to model the impact of economic downturns on our financial position.
 The exposure to business risk is hedged, to a degree, by clients’ portfolios having significant exposure to both bonds and equities.

 Tribe does not have any foreign exchange exposures nor does it have permission to engage in proprietary trading book activities and are therefore not directly exposed to market risk.
 Clients’ portfolios are linked to the markets and these are addressed within investment risk.
 Company revenues are linked to market movements and these have been addressed within business risk.

 Interest rate risk

-Tribe has no borrowings and no exposure to interest rate risk.
+Tribe has no borrowings and no direct exposure to interest rate risk.
 We have an indirect exposure through our clients’ portfolios, which is covered by our business risk.

 Tribe has a wide client base and diverse revenue streams and is not reliant on the income generated by a single client or single revenue stream.